fenago/linux-administration/md/Lab_2.md

 Climbing the Tree

-In this chapter, you will climb a very special tree, which is the Linux filesystem.
+In this lab, you will climb a very special tree, which is the Linux filesystem.
 During this climbing journey, you will learn:

 -   The Linux filesystem hierarchy.